-In the 2019 State of US Small Law Firms Report from the Thomson Reuters Legal Executive Institute, 25 percent of respondents said their top goal was “business development.”
-Only two percent said their top priority was increasing efficiency.
-There are many conclusions to be drawn from the eyebrow-raising juxtaposition of those two findings, but one really stands out – too many law firms don’t understand the connection between efficiency and business development.
+In a report from the Thomson Reuters Institute, 33% of attorney respondents said their firm’s top goal was business development while 25% said their top priority was increasing efficiency.
+There are many conclusions to be drawn from the disparity between these two statistics, but one really stands out—too many law firms don’t understand the connection between efficiency and business development.

 Why does the efficiency/business development correlation matter?